Deploy Generated Standalone Executable Programs To Target Hardware

 Create Package to Contain Definitions of Data Class and Storage Class

-In your current folder, create a folder named +MemoryMap
+In your current folder, create MATLAB® namespace folder +MemoryMap

 .
-The folder defines a package named MemoryMap
+The folder contains files that define a package named MemoryMap

 .

-To make the package available for use outside of your current folder, you can add the folder containing the +MemoryMap
+To make the package available for use outside of your current folder, you can add the folder that contains the namespace folder +MemoryMap

 Create Storage Class